mbdmedrano1128/temp-humid-esp32/README.md

 ## 📌 Future Improvements

 - Add MQTT or HTTP integration to push data to the cloud
-- Display sensor readings on an OLED screen
-- Use NVS (non-volatile storage) to store historical data
 - Add a web server interface for live monitoring
+- Broadcast data via BLE (e.g. beacon, connectable)

 ---